Select Your Track

-The sports health track prepares students for various graduate opportunities in the medical and allied health professions including, but not limited to: physical therapy, athletic training, occupational therapy, physician’s assistant and clinical exercise physiology.
+Sports Health Track: prepares students for various graduate opportunities in the medical and allied health professions including, but not limited to: physical therapy, athletic training, occupational therapy, physician’s assistant, or clinical exercise physiology.
 Recommended complementary minors are biology, biomedical humanities, chemistry or neuroscience.

-The human performance track prepares students with an interest in sport, fitness and wellness professions including graduate studies in areas such as interscholastic, intercollegiate or professional sport strength and conditioning, personal training, coaching, wellness and health promotion or corporate fitness.
+Human Performance Track: prepares students with an interest in sport, fitness, and wellness professions including graduate studies in areas such as interscholastic, intercollegiate, or professional sport strength and conditioning, personal training, coaching, wellness and health promotion, or corporate fitness.
 Recommended complementary minors include business, education, psychology, sociology or biomedical humanities.

-The sports and fitness management track prepares students with an interest in sports management, administrative and marketing professions including athletic administration, sports information, sport facilities management and sport entrepreneurship.
-It is highly recommended that students interested in this area major in business or a related field and MINOR in integrative exercise science.
-Students who do, however, choose to major are recommended to pursue the following minors: business, communication, education or entrepreneurship.
+Sports and Fitness Management Track: prepares students with an interest in sports management, administrative, and marketing professions including athletic administration, sports information, sport facilities management, or sport entrepreneurship.
+It is highly recommended that students interested in this area major in business or a related field and minor in integrative exercise science.
+Students who do, however, choose to major are recommended to pursue the following minors: business, communication, education, or entrepreneurship.

 Select Your Minor